DevExpress-Examples/asp-net-web-forms-grid-refresh-master-grid-on-detail-grid-callback/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3578/)**
 <!-- run online end -->

-This example demonstrates how to use the callback functionality to update the master grid when the detail grid data changes.
+This example demonstrates how to use the callback functionality to update the master grid when detail grid data changes.

 ## Overview

-Handle the client-side [BeginCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BeginCallback) and [EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.EndCallback) events of the detail grid to refresh the master grid control when a callback is finished.
-Use the `command` argument property to determine the action that initiates a callback.
+Handle the detail grid's client-side [BeginCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BeginCallback) and [EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.EndCallback) events to refresh the master grid control when a callback is finished.
+Use the `command` argument property to determine the action that initiates that callback.

 ```aspx
 <dx:ASPxGridView ID="ASPxGridView1" runat="server" KeyFieldName="Id" ... >